The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Persistent Depressive Disorder

-Although symptoms may not become as severe as major depressive disorder, PDD can still be incredibly challenging to manage and often requires treatment.
+Although symptoms may not become as severe as those of major depressive disorder, PDD can still be incredibly challenging to manage and often requires treatment.
 A person with persistent depressive disorder often feels hopeless and struggles to feel any sense of happiness.
 People with PDD often have low self-esteem and feel weary or fatigued.

 Like clinical depression, a person with persistent depressive disorder may also experience changes in their eating and sleeping habits.